-(Listing Obligations and Disclosure Requirements) Regulations 2015 (including anystatutory modification (s) or re-enactmentcovered in the Nomination and Remuneration policy have been outlined in the CorporateGovernance Report which forms part of this report.
+(Listing Obligations and Disclosure Requirements) Regulations 2015 (including anystatutory modification (s) or re-enactment for time being in force) .
+The salient aspectscovered in the Nomination and Remuneration policy have been outlined in the CorporateGovernance Report which forms part of this report.
 The full policy is available at on thewebsite of the Company at weblink www.maharanirice.in.

 The statement containing the details required under Section 197(12) of the CompaniesAct 2013 read with Rule 5(1) 5(2) and 5(3) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 as amended by Companies (Appointment andRemuneration of Managerial Personnel) Amendment Rules 2016 is attached as Annexure'B which forms part of this Report.